nzakas/understandinges6/manuscript/04-Objects.md

 When a property in an object literal only has a name and no value, the JavaScript engine looks into the surrounding scope for a variable of the same name.
 If found, that value is assigned to the same name on the object literal.
 So in this example, the object literal property `name` is assigned the value of the local variable `name`.

-The purpose of this extension is to make object literal initialization even more succinct than it already was.
+The purpose of this extension is to make object literal initialization even more succinct and to eliminate naming errors.
 Assigning a property with the same name as a local variable is a very common pattern in JavaScript and so this extension is a welcome addition.

-### Method Initializer Shorthand
+### Concise Methods

 ECMAScript 6 also improves syntax for assigning methods to object literals.
 In ECMAScript 5 and earlier, you must specify a name and then the full function definition to add a method to an object.
 For example: